mmphego/mmphego.github.io/_posts/2020-10-17-I-completed-my-100daysofcode-challenge-now-what.md

 - Find what really motivates you, this will help you push through the struggles of learning
 - Find a community or someone to partner with for support and inspiration.

+My hope in writing this post is that it may give you enough insight into the challenge and that it motivates you to take the challenge for yourself!

 # Reference